material-motion/material-motion/expressions/README.md

 **Order**: Modifications must be applied to the term in the order in which they were specified.

 **Prefix**: Modifiers begin with a lower-case preposition (e.g. with/to/after).

+#### 4. Chaining

+    expression = Gesture().pinchable().and.rotatable().and.draggable()

+Terms within a Language can be chained together by using the special and object. “and” is simply an instance of the Language object.

+#### 5. Generating intentions

+    expression.intentions() -&gt; [Intentions]

+Every expression must be resolvable into an array of Intentions.

+Successive invocations of this method should generate new Intentions.